zer0condition/Ophion/README.md

 # Ophion

 **Intel VT-x Type-1 hypervisor that virtualizes an already running Windows system.
-Designed for stealth: passes common hypervisor detection checks and works with EAC/BE/AVs out of the box.**
+Designed for stealth: passes common hypervisor detection checks and works with EAC/BE/AVs (possibly more, these are the only that have been tested) out of the box.**

 ![Demo](vmaware.png)
 ***